forc-db/Global_Productivity/manuscript/outline.md

 ## Introduction

+1. forest C is important.... but in order to better model / predict responses and feedbacks to climate change, we need better fundamental understanding of how forest C cycling varies with respect to climate on global scales

-[We know, broadly, that forest productivity decreases with increasing latidude; however, we don't know which climate variables drive this pattern or how the relationship compares across the various productivity variables.]
+2. [We know, broadly, that forest productivity decreases with increasing latidude; however, we don't know which climate variables drive this pattern or how the relationship compares across the various productivity variables.]

 *Hypotheses* (These are the null hypotheses.
 Consider order.):